The University Of Texas Health Science Center At San Antonio

 -

-Could a nerve zap help heal traumatic brain injury?
+Can a gentle ear zap help heal traumatic brain injury?

 Knowledge-focused Not yet recruitingThis early-stage study tests whether a device that gently stimulates a nerve in the ear is safe and practical for people with moderate to severe traumatic brain injury.
-Sixteen adults in the intensive care unit will receive either real or sham stimulation.
-The main goal is to che…
+Sixteen adults will receive either real or sham stimulation while in the hospital.
+The main goal is to see if t…

 Phase: NA • Sponsor: The University of Texas Health Science Center at San Antonio • Aim: Knowledge-focused